 Emerging Growth, Small and Medium-sized Companies; Unseasoned Issuers.
 The Fund may invest its assets in the securities of companies with all levels of market capitalisation including in emerging growth companies, small companies and unseasoned issuers.
 Investments in securities of these issuers may involve greater risks since these securities may have limited marketability and, accordingly, may be more volatile.
 Because there is generally less liquidity for securities of these issuers, it may be more difficult for the Fund to buy or sell significant amounts of such shares without an unfavorable impact on prevailing prices.
 These issuers may have limited product lines, markets or financial resources and may lack management depth.
 In addition, these issuers are typically subject to a greater degree of change in earnings and business prospects than larger, more established companies.
+There is typically less publicly available information concerning these companies than for larger, more established companies.
 Although investments in the securities of these issuers may offer the potential for above average returns as a result of these factors, they also involve a greater degree of risk.
 Additionally, it is not generally possible to hedge against the types of credit risk that are inherent in these companies.